Scooter Park vs Street Competitions

 - If the tie persists — the jury votes

-- The head judge oversees voting and ultimately decides the tiebreaker
+- The head judge oversees voting and decides the tiebreaker

 Important: The jury vote is the final tie-breaking mechanism — the head judge has the deciding vote in a deadlock.